 If you haven’t already done so, please sign up for my newsletter which is sent out twice a year.
-To celebrate my newest book, I’m giving away 10 free copies of The Last Heiress on February 15th to newsletter subscribers.
-Sign up in the right-hand sidebar of my website: www.maryellis.net.
-I wish all my cherished readers a Happy New Year and a fun-filled spring.
-Stay warm…take time to sip a mug of hot chocolate or chai tea.
-Curl up in your favorite chair by the fire…hopefully with a good book!
-Mary
+To celebrate my new release, I’m giving away 10 free copies of What Happened on Beale Street on April 15th to newsletter subscribers.
+If you haven’t already done so, sign up in the right-hand sidebar.

 Purchase Your Copy Here